introvertadnan07/100-Days-machine-learning/README.md

 Risk control: Leveraging custom functions inside pipelines reduces the chance of data-leakage, ensures you apply operations uniformly across train/test splits.

+26 – Power Transform

+Part of the 100-Days-Machine-Learning series by introvertadnan07

+📖 Purpose

+In this notebook you explore the technique of using power-transformations (such as PowerTransformer in scikit‑learn) to make numerical features more “Gaussian-like”.
+This is a key preprocessing step when you have skewed data or variables whose distributions violate assumptions of some machine-learning models.
+Scikit-learn
++1

+🎯 What you’ll cover

+Identifying numeric features with skew or non-normal distributions

+Applying the PowerTransformer (methods like “yeo-johnson” or “box-cox”) to stabilize variance and reduce skewness.
+Scikit-learn

+Integrating a power transform into a preprocessing pipeline (e.g., combining with scaling/encoding)

+Visualising before/after distributions to measure the impact of transformation

+Observing how transformed data affects model training and evaluation

+Understanding when to use power transforms and when they may not offer benefit

+🧠 Why it matters

+Many models (especially linear ones) expect features to be roughly Gaussian or to have stable variance.
+Power transforms help bring distributions closer to that ideal.
+MachineLearningMastery.com

+Reducing skew improves model robustness and interpretability of features.

+Building pipeline-friendly transformations ensures the same steps apply in train/test, avoiding data leakage.

+📂 How it fits in the series

+This is Day 26 of your series.
+It builds upon earlier preprocessing work (e.g., encoding, scaling, custom transforms) and adds one more powerful tool to your workflow.
+After this, you’re in a stronger position to build robust ML pipelines that handle real-world data quirks.